mixbytes/audits_public/solidity/POANetwork/audit_en.md

 ### [WARNINGS]

 ##### 1. [Helpers.sol: 49](https://github.com/poanetwork/poa-parity-bridge-contracts/blob/d796891477e15823c7bdd5b0b2f9a38e10f17b94/contracts/libraries/Helpers.sol#L49)
-Quadratic complexity of the algorithm — normally, there’s a risk of block gas limit.
+Quadratic complexity of the algorithm — normally, there’s a risk of hitting block gas limit.
 We recommend creating either a hash map, or a balanced binary search tree located in the array.

 *Talking to the customer:*
 Auditor: “You can create a mapping library by executing sload/sstore in the hash address (function id, call id, id maps, key).
 However, you may not want to waste gas, since you’re going to require 20k * array_length.
 So, it’s better to do this in memory.
 But memory is limited here, and there aren’t really any ready-made solutions.
 The ecosystem is not yet prepared for either an allocator, or for a standard library of structures.
 Thus, the fastest way may be to limit the number of validators and calculate consumed gas in terms of a worst-case scenario.”